thanos-io/thanos/docs/components/compact.md

 continuously compacts blocks in an object store bucket

 Flags:
-  -h, --help                  Show context-sensitive help (also try --help-long
+  -h, --help               Show context-sensitive help (also try --help-long and
-                              and --help-man).
+                           --help-man).
       --version            Show application version.
       --log.level=info     Log filtering level.
       --gcloudtrace.project=GCLOUDTRACE.PROJECT
                            GCP project to send Google Cloud Trace tracings to.
                            If empty, tracing will be disabled.
       --gcloudtrace.sample-factor=1
                            How often we send traces (1/<sample-factor>).
 If 0 no trace will be sent periodically, unless forced by baggage item.
 See `pkg/tracing/tracing.go` for
                            details.
       --http-address="0.0.0.0:10902"
                            Listen host:port for HTTP endpoints.
       --data-dir="./data"  Data directory in which to cache blocks and process compactions.
-      --objstore.type=<provider>
-                              Specify the provider for object store.
-If empty or unsupported provider, Thanos won't read and store any block to the object store.
-Now supported GCS / S3.
-      --objstore.bucket=<bucket>
+      --objstore.config=<bucket.config>
-                              The bucket name for stored blocks.
+                           The yaml format configuration of bucket for stored blocks.
-      --objstore.endpoint=<api-url>
-                              The object store API endpoint for stored blocks.
-                              Supported S3-Compatible API
-      --objstore.access-key=<key>
-                              Access key for an object store API.
-Supported S3-Compatible API
-      --objstore.insecure     Whether to use an insecure connection with an object store API.
-Supported S3-Compatible API
-      --objstore.signature-version2
-                              Whether to use S3 Signature Version 2; otherwise Signature Version 4 will be used
-      --objstore.encrypt-sse  Whether to use Server Side Encryption --sync-delay=30m        Minimum age of fresh (non-compacted) blocks before they are being processed.
+      --sync-delay=30m     Minimum age of fresh (non-compacted) blocks before they are being processed.
       --retention.resolution-raw=0d
                                How long to retain raw samples in bucket.
 0d - disables this retention